 After you have successfully uploaded all necessary documents on-line your educational documents will be processed for the academic verification.
 Final admission results will be announced within 40 days after the submission of the Application.
 Successful applicants will receive the acceptance letters.
 Students are obliged to confirm if they accept our admission offer in 7 working days.

-The selection criterion is based on the weighted average of all grades recorded in the transcript of your academic report.
+The selection criterion is based on the weighted average of all grades recorded in the transcript of your academic report and the results of an interview.

 If you have confirmed your decision you should transfer the tuition fee for the first study year of studies.
 The invoice will be sent via online application system.
 After receiving the tuition fee International Relations Office prepares documents necessary to apply for National visa (D) and sends them by mail to the student.